 Easy to Care For

-While dental implants may look and feel somewhat more natural than dental bridges, the dental implant process is lengthier and more invasive.
+Dental implants appear and feel more natural than dental bridges.
+However, it is important to note that the implant process is more time-consuming and involves more invasive procedures.

-Depending on your treatment plan and your specific case, the entire dental implant procedure can take anywhere from 2 to 9 months to complete.
+Depending on your specific smile needs and treatment plan, the entire dental implant procedure can span from 2 to 9 months or even longer.